Empowered Community

 EL ZURZULAR’S ENGINEERING CHALLENGE:

 A community gravity water system was built in 1985 by the government in El Zurzular.
 At the time the system was designed to provide water for only 30 homes and in June 2009 was only connected to 54 of the 87 homes in the community.
-Those people without a water connection were using water from streams and springs nearby which they carried to their homes in buckets other plastic containers.
-Due to small piping diameters and a lack of control and cleaning valves in the system, only 12 gallons/minute was entering the storage tank, an insufficient quantity for the population.
+Those people without a water connection were using water from streams and springs nearby which they carried to their homes in buckets and other plastic containers.
+Due to small piping diameters and a lack of control and cleaning valves in the system, only 12 gallons/minute were entering the storage tank, an insufficient quantity for the population.

 NA